Sea Eagle Razorlite 393rl Inflatable Kayak Review (Drop Stitch Heaven)

 This can be a great craft if you plan to travel with it, as it can simply be packed into the included backpack and checked as baggage on a plane.
 Or if you want to explore more remote lakes and rivers, simply wear the yak on your back and hike to your paddling location.

-Probably the best feature of an inflatable vessel is that it’s super portable and can inflate to 10 psi in as little as 7 minutes.
+Probably the best feature of inflatable boats is that it’s super portable and can inflate to 10 psi in as little as 7 minutes.
 You could essentially travel the world and take this yak with you.
 The included paddle also breaks down into four parts.

 The size of the craft when it’s deflated is just 22 by 22 by 12 inches, which can easily fit in a closet at home, meaning you don’t need to splash out on yak storage or invest in a trailer or roof rack to get to and from the water.